alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 You probably understood it's totally cumbersome.

-Before putting in place all of these practices, there's another way to add functionalities on a NON-versioned API without impacting your customers.
+Before putting in place all of these practices, there's another way to add functionalities on a NON-versioned API without impacting your existing customers.

 **You can add new resources, operations and data without impacting your existing users.**
 With the help of serialization rules, your users would only use the data and operations they know and are confident with.
 You will therefore bring backward compatibility of your API.

 Just in case, you can anticipate API versioning by declaring a ``V1`` prefix on your API URL and stick to it while it's not mandatory to upgrade it.
-That's how and why Spotify and Apple (see above) stick to the ``V1``.
+That's how and why Spotify and Apple (see above) still stick to the ``V1``.

 ## Wrap-up